The Holy Canon of Search Optimization (SEO)

 How Long Does SEO Take to Deliver Results for Startups?

-For instance, let’s assume a new Rank Beast website package that includes WordPress hosting, foundational SEO, ongoing support, and consistent content creation.
+For instance, let’s assume we’re engaging a new Rank Beast website package that includes WordPress hosting, foundational SEO, ongoing support, and consistent content creation.
 Here’s how the timeline might unfold:

 • Months 1 – 3: Heavy foundational work (site setup, technical optimizations, initial content).
 Traffic and leads remain low or nonexistent, yielding negative ROI, but laying essential groundwork.